 Can I only get my DBS generator replaced at the same place where I had my original DBS surgery?

-No. You have the freedom of getting your DBS generator replaced where you feel most comfortable.
+No, you do not need to have your DBS generator replaced at the same facility where you had your original procedure.
+You have the freedom of getting your DBS generator replaced where you feel most comfortable.
 Even if your original generator was not placed by Denver DBS Center, we are pleased to offer DBS generator replacement at the Functional Neurosurgical Ambulatory Surgery Center (FNASC).

 Will insurance or Medicare cover my DBS generator replacement?